lablup/backend.ai/docs/concepts/storage.rst

 Virtual folders are mounted into compute session containers at ``/home/work/{name}`` so that user programs have access to the virtual folder contents like a local directory.
 The mounted path inside containers may be customized (e.g., ``/workspace``) for compatibility with existing scripts and codes.
 Currently it is not possible to unmount or delete a vfolder when there are any running session connected to it.
+For cluster sessions having multiple kernels (containers), the connected vfolders are mounted to all kernels using the same location and the permission.

 For a multi-node setup, the storage volume mounts must be synchronized across all Agent nodes and the Storage Proxy node(s) using the same mount path (e.g., ``/mnt`` or ``/vfroot``).
 For a single-node setup, you may simply use an empty local directory, like our ``install-dev.sh`` script (`link <https://github.com/lablup/backend.ai/blob/main/scripts/install-dev.sh>`_) does.